MERLIon-Challenge/merlion-ccs-2023/readme.md

 For both Task 1 and 2, there is a closed track and an open track, placing limits on the amount of training data that can be used.
 More information on the tracks and the training data can be found [here](https://sites.google.com/view/merlion-ccs-challenge/datasets?authuser=0).

 ### Development and Evaluation Datasets
-The development set and evaluation set are Challenge-ready partitions of a larger dataset from the [Talk Together Study](https://www.frontiersin.org/articles/10.3389/fpsyg.2021.734936/full) which examines parent-child interactions in multilingual Singapore, and will be provided by the organizers.
-Please [register](https://ntusingapore.qualtrics.com/jfe/form/SV_1LY2Irep9sEkITk) for the challenge and we will send you further instructions for accessing the datasets.
+The development set and evaluation set are Challenge-ready partitions of a larger dataset from the [Talk Together Study](https://www.frontiersin.org/articles/10.3389/fpsyg.2021.734936/full) which examines parent-child interactions in multilingual Singapore, and is now publicly available (https://doi.org/10.21979/N9/ANXS8Z).

 ## Submission

-Submissions of results will be made on CodaLab.
+Submissions of results will be made on CodaLab pages.
 More information can be found on [our website](https://sites.google.com/view/merlion-ccs-challenge/submission?authuser=0).
+NOTE: The CodaLab pages will re-open after Interspeech 2023 around the first week of September 2023.

 ## Organising committee
 Leibny Paola Garcia Perera, Johns Hopkins University